Once you've uploaded your first student file to Handshake using the Importer, you can automate your uploads!

 We recommend using Amazon's CLI tool, as this is the best tool for interacting with AWS S3 for your student uploads.
 If you cannot use this tool, please let our Support Team know.

-If you already have Python, you can install the CLI using the following instructions (see here for more details):
+If you already have Python, you can install the CLI using the following instructions (see here for more installation details, based on your operating system):

 pip install --upgrade --user awscli